General Policies and Procedures

 Prior to matriculation, students are permitted to enroll in up to six credits in programs that require 39 or fewer credits at BSU.
 In programs requiring 40 or more graduate credits, students may enroll in up to nine credits prior to matriculation.
 The policy allows interested graduate students to sample a BSU academic program before making a full commitment to graduate study.

 Graduate students are reminded of their responsibility to consult the College of Graduate Studies website at www.bridgew.edu/COGS for deadlines and dates for admission, comprehensive examination requests and applications to graduate.

 Directed or Independent Study

 Graduate students are allowed to undertake a directed or independent study under the supervision of a faculty member.
-The course Directed Study XXXX 503 (1-3 credits) is designed for graduate students who desire to study selected topics in their fields.
+The course Directed Study XXXX 503 (1-3 credits) and XXXX 603 (3 credits) are designed for graduate students who desire to study selected topics in their fields.
 Directed study may not be used to substitute for courses that are required in the program or to study topics that are covered in required or elective courses in the program.

 This grading system puts more pressure on graduate students to perform at a higher level than undergraduate students.
 Though graduate students may earn less than a B in a course, the overall GPA must be a 3.0 at the time of graduation.

 Graduate Advisers and Graduate Program Planning

 Graduate students who are accepted are assigned advisers in the students’ area of study.
 Students in several programs are required to enroll in the program planning course GRPP 501 Graduate Program Planning (one graduate credit) as part of the minimum credit requirements in their program.
 Students should consult specific program requirements to see if this course is required.
 Students should work closely with their adviser in selecting courses and reviewing degree requirements.